What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Don’t Cut Chocolate Out Of Your Diet

-For starters, if you try to totally cut out chocolate from your life …
+For starters, if you try to cut out chocolate from your life …

-If you try to avoid it you’ll just end up seeing it everywhere you go!
+If you try to avoid it, you’ll see it everywhere you go!

 • We eat chocolate for birthday parties and social outings